CDRH/orphan_train/README.md

 # Writing Root-Relative links
 By default, the links eleventy generates will be root relative.
 This works fine when running the live website (with `npm run start`), but for a static site it doesn't work.
-The solution is to wrap the following around the link: `{% relativeUrl **"/your-root-relative-link-here/"** %}`.
-This uses a shortcode found in the .eleventy.js file to turn the root-relative link to a relative link.
+The solution is to calculate the location by using `{% capture baseRoot %}{% relativeUrl "/" %}{% endcapture %}` at the beginning of the page.
+This makes a variable **baseRoot** that contains the relative path for the given page by using a shortcode found in the .eleventy.js file.
+This can then be used for your links by writing `{{baseRoot | append: "your-relative-link-here"}}`.

 # Adding a new page
 When making a new `.liquid` page, the header and footer can be added by using `{%render 'header' urlRoot: baseRoot %}`.
-The baseRoot is to turn the header/footer's links into a working relative link, similar to what was mentioned above.
-The baseRoot can be calculated by adding the following line on your page:

-`{% capture baseRoot %}{% relativeUrl "/" %}{% endcapture %}`

-This makes a variable baseRoot that contains the relative path for the given page.

-The header and footer have to be added in this way because they exist in a different file than where each of the pages are.
-This is to ensure uniform appearances across the site
+The baseRoot is what is calculated above and is passed in to the header and footer to allow them to path correctly.
+The header and footer have to be added in this way because they exist in a different directory compared to the pages.
+This is to ensure uniform appearances across the site.